evolutics/kerek/README.md

 - Zero-downtime deployments for Docker Compose.
 - Distributing images over SSH instead of a registry.
-- Custom SSH config files for remote Docker instances.
+- Custom SSH config files supported for remote Docker instances.
 - Compatible with Docker and Podman.

 ## Setup